Ngāi Tūhoe: 19th century

 In 1868, Tūhoe sheltered the Māori leader Te Kooti, a fugitive who had escaped from imprisonment on the Chatham Islands.
 Te Kooti arrived in the area with a large group of escaped convicts, fully armed with modern weapons he had stolen from the ship he had hijacked.
 It is doubtful that the Tūhoe could have resisted his demands for sanctuary.
 Some Tūhoe joined his armed Ringatū band, but other Tūhoe told government forces of Te Kooti's whereabouts.
 Some joined the armed forces to hunt him down.
 Government forces punished those Tūhoe who supported Te Kooti during the manhunt.
 Te Ara, the Online Encyclopedia of New Zealand, notes:

-Old enemies of Tūhoe fought on the side of the government; they carried out most of the raids into Te Urewera during a prolonged and destructive search between 1869 and 1872.
-In a policy aimed at turning the tribe away from Te Kooti, a scorched earth campaign was unleashed against Tūhoe; people were imprisoned and killed, their cultivations and homes destroyed, and stock killed or runoff.
-Through starvation, deprivation and atrocities at the hands of the government’s Māori forces, Tūhoe submitted to the Crown.

-Te Kooti himself escaped to the King Country, and after the events surrounding the hunt for him, Tūhoe isolated themselves, closing off access to their lands by refusing to sell, lease or survey them, and blocking the building of roads.
+Te Kooti escaped to the King Country, and after the events surrounding the hunt for him, the Tūhoe isolated themselves, closing off access to their lands by refusing to sell, lease or survey them, and blocking the building of roads.

-Twenty years later, Te Urewera leaders, Premier Seddon, and Native Affairs Minister Timi (James) Carroll negotiated the 1896 "Urewera District Native Reserve Act" (UDNR).
-It provided for Tūhoe self-government through a General Committee and local committees, with the Native Land Court excluded and titles determined instead by a commission comprising two Pākehā and five Tūhoe commissioners.
-In practice however, the Crown through a mixture of ineptitude and bad-faith "...totally failed to give effect to its promises in the UDNR Act; failed to act fairly, reasonably, and honourably...and failed to protect the Treaty rights of all the peoples of Te Urewera..."
+Twenty years later, Te Urewera leaders, Premier Richard Seddon, and Native Affairs Minister Timi (James) Carroll negotiated the 1896 Urewera District Native Reserve Act (UDNR).
+It provided for Tūhoe self-government through a General Committee and local committees, with the Māori Land Court excluded and titles determined instead by a commission comprising two Pākehā and five Tūhoe commissioners.
+However the Crown, through a mixture of ineptitude and bad faith, "totally failed to give effect to its promises in the UDNR Act; failed to act fairly, reasonably, and honourably ... and failed to protect the Treaty rights of all the peoples of Te Urewera".